Skip to main content

 observer

-• Subject: It is considered as the keeper of information, of data or of business logic.
+• Subject: Keeper of data or business logic.

-• Update: Observers update their state independently from other observers however their state might change depending on the triggered event.
+• Update: Observers update their state independently based on the event.

 }